eganscha/sakura-notes-public/README.md

     This deletes the sakura-notes kubernetes namespace, and then runs minikube stop.

-## Starting the Application via docker-compose:
+## Running the Application via docker-compose:

 1. **Navigate to the compose folder:**